iterative/dvc.org/public/static/docs/command-reference/config.md

   > Avoid using the same remote location that you are using for `dvc push`,
   > `dvc pull`, `dvc fetch` as external cache for your external outputs, because
-  > it may cause possible checksum overlaps.
-Checksum for some data file on an
+  > it may cause possible file hash overlaps: the hash of a data file in
-  > external storage can potentially collide with checksum generated locally for
+  > external storage could collide with a hash generated locally for another
-  > a different file, with a different content.
+  > file with a different content.

 - `cache.s3` - name of an
   [Amazon S3 remote to use as external cache](/doc/user-guide/managing-external-data#amazon-s-3).